The Best Emergency Preparedness Gifts We All Need

 2. Communication/Contact Info

 Put together a plan of communication with your family and friends.
 How will you get in touch with each other in an emergency?
 Hopefully, not every location will be without power.
-You could possibly text your loved ones if you remember their phone numbers.
+You could text your loved ones if you remember their phone numbers.
 Make a written list of your contacts.
-If your phone is dead you might not remember emails, phone numbers, etc. Here is a FREE Printable Contact Sheet.
+If your phone is dead, you might not remember your emails, phone numbers, etc. Here is a FREE Printable Contact Sheet.

 3. Food Storage-Emergency Preparedness Gifts

 This is the fun part if you think about it.
-Challenge yourself to add 2 cans of something every week when you go to the grocery store between now and when the holidays start, which equates to 8 or more cans a month.
-Some of these cans can be soup, beans or large #10 cans of soup base.
-I would have loved having some #10 cans of soup base for a gift when I was raising my family.
+Challenge yourself to add two cans of something every week when you go to the grocery store between now and when the holidays start, which equates to 8 or more cans a month.
+Some cans can be soup, beans, or large #10 cans of soup base.

 4. Light Source-Emergency Preparedness Gifts